Set Up SFTP Storage to Save Evidence

 This procedure assumes you have already set up an SFTP server to save evidence for investigative analysis.

-1. Review the setup prerequisites for Enterprise DLP and enable the required ports, full qualified domain names (FQDN), and IP addresses on your network.
+1. Review the setup prerequisites for Enterprise DLP and enable the required ports, fully qualified domain names (FQDN), and IP addresses on your network.

-• You must allow all IP addresses for Evidence Storage in the region where you deployed the SFTP server.
-This gives Enterprise DLP access to your network in order to write to your SFTP server.
+• Allow all IP addresses for Evidence Storage in the region where you deployed the SFTP server so Enterprise DLP can write to your SFTP server.

 2. Log in to Strata Cloud Manager.

-3. Select ConfigurationData Loss PreventionSettingsSensitive Data and select Configure BucketSFTP as the Public Cloud Storage Bucket.
+3. Select ConfigurationData Loss PreventionSettingsSensitive Data and navigate to Evidence Storage.

-5. Input Bucket Details to configure the SFTP server connection settings.
+8. In Input Bucket Details, configure the SFTP server connection settings.

 1. Enter the Username of the SFTP server user used for secure file uploads.

-The user is required to have read and write access to the SFTP server.
+The user must have read and write access to the SFTP server.

 2. Enter the Private Key for the SFTP server.